 The full process for enrolling students at HSDB is as follows:

-- During the IEP meeting, of which parents are an integral member, parents should show proof that their child is Deaf/hard of hearing, or Deaf/Blind, by providing copies of their child’s IEP from previous school(s) (if not available, an audiogram), Evaluation Reports and Medical Reports to the home school to prove that their child is eligible for special education as a student who is Deaf/hard of hearing, or Deaf Blind.
+- During the IEP meeting, of which parents are an integral member, parents should show proof that their child is Deaf/Hard of Hearing or Deaf-Blind, by providing copies of their child’s IEP from the previous school(s) (if not available, an audiogram), evaluation reports and medical reports to the home school to prove that their child is eligible for special education as a student who is Deaf/Hard of Hearing or Deaf-Blind.

-- After a review of all the documents from the parents, the IEP Team (composed of school personnel, parents, and advocate) will determine if the student is, or continues to be, eligible for special education and a new IEP is developed by the IEP Team.
+- After a review of all the documents from the parents, the IEP Team (composed of school personnel, parents) will determine if the student is, or continues to be eligible for special education and a new IEP is developed by the IEP Team.

-- After the IEP is developed, the IEP Team will decide where the best place to receive the Special Education services described in the IEP.
+- After the IEP is developed, the IEP Team will decide where the best place to receive the Special Education services described in the IEP will be.
 These services include not only educational services but also social and emotional services.
-The IEP Team will discuss options such as a) staying at the home school, with or without supports, b.) placement at a nearby regular education school for hearing students that has a program for Deaf and Hard of Hearing students with supports, or c.) placement in a separate public facility such as HSDB.
+The IEP Team will discuss options such as a) staying at the home school, with or without support, b.) placement at a nearby regular education school for hearing students that has a program for Deaf and Hard of Hearing students with supports, or c.) placement in a separate public facility such as HSDB.